Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

 is defined by

 Obviously, the Bismut superconnection $\mathbb{B}_u$ commutes with the $G$-action.
-Moreover, $\mathbb{B}_u^2$ is a $2$-order elliptic differential operator along the fibers $Z$.
+Moreover, $\mathbb{B}_u^2$ is a $2$-order elliptic differential operator along the fibers $Z$ (cf. \cite[(3.4)]{Bi86}).
 Let $\exp(-\mathbb{B}_u^2)$ be the family of heat operators associated with the fiberwise elliptic operator $\mathbb{B}_u^2$.
-From \cite[Theorem 9.50]{MR2273508}, we know that $\exp(-\mathbb{B}_u^2)$ is a smooth family of smoothing operators.
+From \cite[Theorem 9.50]{BGV04}, $\exp(-\mathbb{B}_u^2)$ is a smooth family of smoothing operators.